Durss/Twitchat/README.md

 # Features
 - [x] Display the first message of users seperatly
 - [x] Make it easier to follow a conversation between users
+- [x] Flag a message as "read" and scroll back to it easily
+- [x] Create a raffle with the viewers and pick random winners
 - [x] Allow to filter some messages *(bots, commands, self, etc...)*
 - [x] Customizable message features *(remove badges, show minimalist badges, remove emotes, etc...)*
 - [x] Customizable message appearance by roles *(viewers, mods, vips, subs)*